shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/traffic_segregation.md

 ---
 layout: default
-title: Web Traffic Segregation
+title: Web Traffic Isolation
 pagename: tier1-setup-traffic_segregation
 lang: en
 ---

-# Web Traffic Segregation
+# Web Traffic Isolation

 The goal is to set up an AWS PrivateLink to privately access your Shotgun site.